-This blog series includes 4 worshop session I conducted at Engieneering colleges and in my office.
+This blog series includes 4 workshop sessions I conducted at Engineering colleges and in my office.

 Bigdata Session 1 - Apache Hadoop